Dacryoadenitis is inflammation of the tear-producing gland (lacrimal gland).

 Exams and Tests

-Most patients will fully recover from dacryoadenitis.
+Most people will fully recover from dacryoadenitis.
 For more serious causes, such as sarcoidosis, the outlook depends on the disease that caused this condition.

 Swelling may be severe enough to put pressure on the eye and distort vision.
-Some patients who were first thought to have dacryoadenitis may turn out to have cancer of the lacrimal gland.
+Some people who were first thought to have dacryoadenitis may turn out to have cancer of the lacrimal gland.

 When to Contact a Medical Professional